Brexit and Immigration Germany - 2nd UPDATE

-Another major difference between “normal” and “European” foreigner lies in the status’ quality.
-In the event, German immigration authorities do not want a European inside Germany, they have to cancel the European’s freedom of movement and possibly take the foreigner to court.
+Another major difference between “normal” and “European” foreigner lies in the status quality.
 Europeans conceptually have the right to be in Germany.
-The threshold is high to do so.
+The threshold to end a European's residence is very high the longer this person lives in Germany.
 In contrast to that “normal” foreigners have to combat the authority to remain in Germany.

 How to Prepare for after the BREXIT?